awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 ### RDS API<a name="USER_WorkingWithParamGroups.Modifying.API"></a>

-To modify a DB parameter group, use the RDS API [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBParameterGroup.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBParameterGroup.html) command with the following required parameters:
+To modify a DB parameter group, use the RDS API [ `ModifyDBParameterGroup`](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBParameterGroup.html) operation with the following required parameters:
 + `DBParameterGroupName`
 + `Parameters`